eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

 The CoAP protocol adapter exposes [CoAP](https://tools.ietf.org/html/rfc7252) based endpoints for Eclipse Hono&trade;'s south bound Telemetry, Event and Command & Control APIs.
 <!--more-->

-{{% note title="Experimental" %}}
-The CoAP adapter has not yet reached the level of maturity of the other standard adapters.
-In particular, the resources implemented by the adapter might still be subject to change.
-{{% /note %}}

 ## Device Authentication

 The CoAP adapter by default requires clients (devices or gateway components) to authenticate during connection establishment.